jb24x7/Currency-Exchanger/README.md

 * Navigate to the top level of the directory
 * Install all packages with $ npm install.
 * Build the project using webpack with $ npm run build
-* If you wish to lint JS files in the src folder, run $ npm run lint
 * Start a development server with $ npm run start
 * Navigate to https://www.exchangerate-api.com/, enter in your Email address to get a free API key
 * create a file named .env in the top level of the project directory.